Steven-Ngoma/Steven-Ngoma/README.md

 <h3 align="center">Full-Stack Software Engineer</h3>

 <h4>
-Motivated and detail-oriented Full-Stack Software Engineer with a strong foundation in building scalable, user-focused applications.<br><br>
+ Self Motivated and  Full-Stack Software Engineer with a strong foundation in building scalable, user-focused applications.
+I’m passionate about writing clean, maintainable code and solving real-world problems through thoughtful software design.

 I specialize in designing, developing, and deploying end-to-end solutions across web, mobile, and machine learning domains.
-I enjoy collaborating with driven teams and turning ideas into reliable, real-world products.<br><br>
+From concept to production, I enjoy being involved in every stage of development and take pride in delivering reliable, high-quality products.
+I work well in collaborative, fast-paced environments and enjoy learning from others while contributing meaningful ideas.

+My experience spans full-stack mobile development using Flutter, building responsive and efficient web applications, and developing end-to-end machine learning solutions with Python.
+I’m always eager to explore new technologies, improve my skill set, and take on challenges that push me to grow as an engineer.

-🔹 Full-Stack Mobile Development (Flutter)<br>
+🔹 Full-Stack Mobile Development (Flutter)
-🔹 End-to-End Machine Learning Solutions (Python)<br>
+🔹 End-to-End Machine Learning Solutions (Python)
-🔹 Full-Stack Web Development<br>
+🔹 Full-Stack Web Development

 </h4>

 - 📫 How to reach me: <strong>stevenngoma697@gmail.com</strong>